 Types of Marketing Research Methodology

 To accomplish projectable research, Resultant conducts double-blinded quantitative studies, which means that neither the respondent nor the questioner

-We prefer to use CATI (Computer Assisted Telephone Interviewing) systems, which automate the activities of the interviewing facility as our preferred marketing research methodology.
-The system controls the questionnaire, ensures random calling, rotates the questions to account for fatigue, and collects the data to ensure projectable results.
+As a general rule, we prefer to use CATI (Computer Assisted Telephone Interviewing) systems, which automate the activities of the interviewing facility as our preferred marketing research methodology.
+This allows the system to control the questionnaire, ensures random calling, rotates the questions to account for fatigue, and collects the data to ensure projectable results.

 Contact us at email@example.com

 Remember that great brand research asks more than a traditional usage and attitude study does.
 And supplemental research, like focus groups and name testing, is misleading and a waste of money.Click here for more information.